Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/getting_started/RunningTomcat.md

 permalink: running_tomcat.html
 ---

-This section examines the directory structure and files found in the Tomcat Servlet Container installation.
+This section examines starting/stopping the Tomcat Servlet Container as well as configuring the JVM for the TDS.

 {%include note.html content="
 This section assumes you have successfully installed the Tomcat Servlet Container as outlined in the <a href=\"install_java_tomcat.html\" target=\"_blank\">Installation of Java and Tomcat</a> section.